xabierpico/futbol/content/blog-posts/sunflower-sutra.md

 title: Sunflower Sutra
 date: 2019-07-16T19:17:43.000+00:00
 type: blog
-hero: "/images/adrien-olichon--aOsCcTJXWY-unsplash.jpg"
+hero: static/images/davisco-5E5N49RWtbA-unsplash.jpg
-author: Allen Ginsberg
+author: Henry Thoreau

 ---
 I walked on the banks of the tincan banana dock and sat down under the huge shade of a Southern Pacific locomotive to look for the sunset over the box house hills and cry.